GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
+> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
 >
-> ~ *Alan Turing*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts